-- 1. Wetland Mitigation Measures.
-The following mitigation measures shall apply to development within a setback that results from a wetland. - a.
-Completion of a comprehensive wetland delineation survey as part of the Environmental Report to accurately identify wetland boundaries is required. - b.
+- a.
+Appropriate stormwater management permits that utilize robust BMPs that protect the wetland or waterbodies from sediment runoff is required. - b.
+Existing significant vegetation within and surrounding wetland areas must be preserved. - c.
+Reclaim and revegetate disturbed areas in accordance with sections 3.9.D.2.c and 3.9.D.2.d. - d.
+Avoid disturbance of streambeds, stream banks and streamside vegetation. - e.
+Snow storage areas, sediment ponds and drainage swales must be installed to prevent sedimentation and pollution impacts of nearby waterbodies and wetlands. - 2.
+Wetland Mitigation Measures.
+The following mitigation measures shall apply to development within a setback that results from a wetland: - a.
+A comprehensive wetland delineation survey must be completed as part of the Environmental Report to accurately identify wetland boundaries. - b.
 All activities must comply with applicable Environmental Protection Agency (EPA) and Army Corps of Engineers (ACOE) standards and regulations for wetlands, if applicable. - c.
-Develop sediment ponds and drainage swales to prevent pollution of nearby wetlands. - d.
-Replace disturbed wetland areas in-kind, and on-site. - e.
-Preserve existing significant vegetation within and surrounding wetland areas. - f.
-Obtain a Grading and Excavating permit for Routt County Road & Bridge. - g.
-Restoration of a wetland is required when a wetland or its buffer is altered without specific permission or approval of the Board of County Commissioners.
+Disturbed wetland areas must be replaced in-kind, and on-site. - d.
+Restoration of a wetland is required when a wetland or its buffer is altered without specific permission or approval by the County.
 The following standards apply to restoration of a wetland or buffer area to the maximum extent practicable: - i.
 The original wetland configuration shall be restored, including its width, depth, length, and gradient at the original location. - ii.
 The original soil type and configuration shall be restored. - iii.
 The wetland edge and buffer area shall be restored to its original configuration. - iv.
-The wetland and buffer shall be replanted with species native or adaptive to the county that restores the original vegetation in species composition, size, and densities to the maximum extent practicable. - v.
-The original wetland functions shall be restored, including hydrologic, and biologic functions. - vi.
-The restoration shall be accomplished according to a plan prepared by a recognized wetland expert with demonstrated expertise in the field who is acceptable to the county.
-The property owner is responsible for the expert's fee and cost of restoration. - 2.
-Waterbody Mitigation Measures.
-The following mitigation measures shall apply to development within a waterbody setback other than a wetland: - a.
-Place catchment basins to avoid siltation of streams. - b.
-Avoid disturbance of streambeds, stream banks and streamside vegetation. - c.
-Reclaim and revegetate disturbed areas - d.
-Obtain a Grading and Excavating permit for Routt County Road & Bridge.
+The wetland and buffer shall be replanted with species native or adaptive to the County that restore the original vegetation in species composition, size, and densities to the maximum extent practicable. - v.
+The original wetland functions shall be restored, including hydrologic, and biologic functions.

+vi.
+The restoration shall be accomplished according to a plan prepared by a recognized wetland expert with demonstrated expertise in the field who has been approved by the County.
+The property owner is responsible for the expert's fee and cost of restoration.